wdwiramadhan/geojson/README.md

 ## geoJSON

-Store locator API that serve geoJSON data.
+Stores locator API that serve geoJSON data.
 Technology stack that i use : express, geocoder and mongoDB